Saniya Sethi

 Personal reflection

 As this was the first of many projects, one of the challenges I faced was being unsure of what to expect, especially during the tests.
 I felt nervous beforehand, experiencing thoughts like "What if something goes wrong?"
 "I hope the computer works".
 Over time, as we progressed through the project, I learned to expect the unexpected.
-Getting over this challenge at the start of my transition into UX design taught me to be open to learning from the unexpected and how I can ensure it refrains from happening again.
+Getting over this challenge at the start of my transition into UX design taught me to be open to learning from the unexpected and how I can ensure it doesn't happen again.